How to Fold a Fitted Sheet

 Folding a fitted sheet is the laundry task everyone gives up on.
 The elastic edges fight you.
 There's no flat side to start from.
 And the instructions you find online usually make it sound like you need three hands.

-Martha Stewart's housekeeping expert Hosana demonstrates a method that actually works on Martha's show.
+Martha Stewart's housekeeping expert Hosana demonstrates a method that actually works.
 The video is a comedy bit, which makes it funny to watch but also means the camera doesn't always hold on the technique - so the steps below break the method down in more detail than the video does.

 Step-by-Step Guide